Stemmi/st-emmi-konzerte/README.md

 Write a note that this was a project from a course at Hamburg Coding School.

 ### misc
-settings -> .env?
+- settings -> .env?

-Load placeholder if image not found
+- Load placeholder if image not found

-Additional Link in Preview to center the map at the location?
+- Additional Link in Preview to center the map at the location?
 Or / and centralizing the map or growing of the marker @hover over preview?

-Try different Maps: GoogleMaps
+- Try different Maps: GoogleMaps
-Try to hide the mapbox token from github by outsourcing it into a gitignored file.
+- Try to hide the mapbox token from github by outsourcing it into a gitignored file.

-Optimize responsiveness

-Naming: CardContainer / PreviewCard... better: ShowsContainer, ShowPreview, ShowDetail?
+- Naming: CardContainer / PreviewCard... better: ShowsContainer, ShowPreview, ShowDetail?

-Delete unused / out commented elements
+- Delete unused / out commented elements

-Write ReadMe Files
+- Write ReadMe Files